|Saint Jean du

 slopes of Mont Ventoux and facing the northern part of the valley

-the Dentelles de Montmirail.
+with slopes towards Dentelles de Montmirail.
 The lowest part of the

 are very different.
 The soil has originated from three different

-geological periods and none of them is glacial as it's normally
+geological periods and none of them is glacial as it's erosions from

 The slope is exposed in northern direction, and therefore the